bitswamp/bitswamp.github.io/_posts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 When I took this keyboard back out of the box to use it in Oct 2018, the G and H keys no longer registered easily.
 I took the opportunity to replace the G, H and previously broken Scroll Lock keys with blue clicky Taihao APC blue alps clones.
 I disassembled the keyboard, desoldered the old switches, soldered in the new ones.

 On the unmodified APC switches, the keycaps sit slightly higher (maybe 0.5mm).
 It's not dramatic but you can see it clearly if you're looking.

+As some other people have noticed, the APC switches only click sometimes -- the click leaf appears to get stuck or bent.

+The backspace switch (original) seems to have lost its click too.
+Next step may be to replace the APC switches and any other problem switches with click-modded SKCM Blacks from a Dell keyboard.